Gifts your Dad will love this holiday

-Finding the best gifts for dad these holidays can be a challenge.
-It's hard to come up with great gift ideas that he's never seen before -- even more so if you're in the position of needing a last-minute gift.
+Finding the best gifts for dad for the holidays can be tricky.
+It's difficult to come up with great gift ideas that he's never seen before -- even more so if you're in the position of needing last-minute gifts for dad.

 Lucky for you, reader, I am a dad and therefore have the inside scoop on unique gifts -- as well as many products purchased for me across a lot of holidays.
-That said, these are the gifts I want.
+That said, these are the gifts I really want.
 (Please, someone tell my kids.)
-These are also the Hanukkah and Christmas gifts I want to give to other dads.
+These are also the holiday gifts I want to give to other dads.

-With these 11 selections, I've covered the gamut: There are the standard electronics every dad needs, including a tablet, headphones, a soundbar and a TV, and then there's an utterly practical mess-proof frying pan attachment.
+With these 11 selections, I've covered the gamut: There are the standard electronics every dad needs, including a soundbar, TV, tablet and headphones.
+And then there's an utterly practical mess-proof frying pan attachment.
 Move over, socks.
 There's no reason you shouldn't be able to procure the perfect gift, cool kit, or even use this list as the jumping-off point for great gift ideas.

 We have soap, shampoo, shaving cream and other personal products.
 There's a cooler and a coffee mug.
 And then there's gaming gear and a drone.
 (How cool are drones?!)
 These cool gifts for dad are just what he needs.
 Check out my picks below for some great last-minute gift options that are sure to be the perfect fit.